Abstract nouns in English: Usage, examples and exercises

 About the shape

-Concrete nouns are tangible, perceptible through human senses.
+Concrete nouns are tangible and can be perceived through human senses.

 Abstract nouns are invisible, we cannot hold, touch or hear or see it.